Food Defense procedure: introduction

 Personal belongings

 • Personal belongings that may be brought into the company are limited to the changing rooms/lockers.
-This is also laid down in our procedure.
+This is also laid down in our hygiene procedure.

 • Only medication for personal use that is necessary for the health of employees is allowed.
 All medications for personal use are properly labelled and may not be present in production.
 This is also established in our hygiene procedure.
 Medicines are checked using the iMIS PDA patrols.